ChrisFisqly/ChrisFisqly/README.md

 ## :hammer: I’m using the following tools/platforms:

-My favorite tools and the platforms I use.
+My favorite tools and platforms.
 I will always be a PC man.

 <a href=#>
   <img